metacenter/metanoia/README.md

 Metanoia
 ========

-Metanoia is in very early stage of development.
-It is meant to be tiling surface compositor for Wayland.
+Do you like configurability and lightweightness of tiling window managers?
+Do you like cutting-edge technology and want to try tiling window manager running Wayland?
+Metanoia is for you!
+Metanoia tries to merge concepts from most popular tiling window managers like i3, awesome, ratpoison or dwm with freshness of Wayland.

-Metanoia tries to merge concepts from most popular tiling window managers like i3, awesome, ratpoison or dwm, but there is still many things to work on.
+There is still many things to work on.
 If you are looking for working compositor it is much to early to choose metanoia, but if you have programming skills and want to join development team, your help will be appreciated.

 Getting Started
 ---------------